 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when shares of the Fund are held in a taxable account as compared to shares of investment companies that hold investments for a longer period.
 These costs, which are not reflected in annual fund operating expenses or in the example, affect the Fund's performance.
-During the period from June 29, 2023 (commencement of operations) until December 31, 2023, the Fund's portfolio turnover rate was 0.02% of the average value of its portfolio.
+During the most recent fiscal year, the Fund's portfolio turnover rate was 4.11% of the average value of its portfolio.